I knew Bodrum wasn't for me when I drove through it a week earlier, fresh

-Based on my experience, most Turkish men were perverted but not violent.
-I experienced loads of advances but never felt unsafe so it was unusual to hear of Turkish men becoming physically aggressive towards women.
+I had experienced loads of advances but never felt unsafe so it was unusual for me to hear of Turkish men becoming physically aggressive towards women.

 The guy continued talking at me for another five minutes and then ended the conversation just as suddenly as he started it.